aDotInTheVoid/boxcars/docs/report/report.md

 14 |     F: for<'a> FnOnce(C::Acquired<'a>) + Send + 'static,
    |        ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ required by this bound in `when`
 ```

-The root of the problem is that you need to borrow these `Cown`s to form a
-`CownCollection`.
-However, because `when`'s first argument is generic, `rustc`
-can't say what type it needs to be, only that it must implement a certain trait.
-This also causes a followup error, where it claims that the function has the
-wrong signature, because it can't find the correct one.

 ## auto-copy vs explicit clone {#cpp-autoclone}